-The use of tobacco products in the District's buildings and on school grounds, all owned or leased facilities and vehicles is prohibited.
+The use of tobacco products, vapor products, or alternative nicotine products in the District's buildings and on school grounds, all owned or leased facilities and vehicles is prohibited.

 Section 3 Weapon-Free Workplace

 The District prohibits any person from being in possession of a weapon at a school attendance facility, on school property, at a school-supervised activity, or at a school-sponsored function.
 Any teacher found to be in violation of this policy shall be subject to disciplinary action, up to and including termination.